Free-Macrame-Patterns.com Logo

 • Fancy button or bead for the clasp

-Step 1: Cut 1 strand of material, at least 2 yards long.
-If not using leather, prepare the ends to prevent unraveling.
+Step 1: Cut 1 piece of material, at least 2 yards long.
+Prepare the ends to prevent unraveling.
+Leather needs no preparation.

-Design Tip: When using leather or fragile material such as Satin, be sure to use tape, or the Cross-Pin technique to secure the cords for your Leather Bracelet.
-Here are the instructions:
+Important: When securing leather or fragile material such as Satin, be sure to use tape, or the Cross-Pin Technique.

 Macrame Cord Divider